neofright/Path-of-Serenity-and-Insight/readme.md

 #### The fourth path and fruit

 Again, either in the same session or at some future time, the meditator sharpens his faculties, powers, and enlightenment factors, contemplating the three characteristics of formations.
 He ascends through the series of insights up to equanimity about formations.
 When his faculties mature there arise in him conformity and change-of-lineage, followed by the fourth and final path, the path of arahatship (*arahattamagga*).
-This path eradi1.
+This path eradicates the remaining five fetters—desire for existence in the fine material realm, desire for existence in the immaterial realm, conceit, restlessness, and ignorance.
+The path is followed immediately by its fruition, the fruit of arahatship (*arahattaphala*), after which reviewing knowledge occurs.
+The text reads: “With the destruction of the cankers he here and now enters and dwells in the cankerless liberation of mind, liberation by wisdom, realizing it for himself with direct knowledge.””#

+[^334]: 334.
 AN.
 2:238.

-2. Ibid. cates the remaining five fetters—desire for existence in the fine material realm, desire for existence in the immaterial realm, conceit, restlessness, and ignorance.
-The path is followed immediately by its fruition, the fruit of arahatship (*arahattaphala*), after which reviewing knowledge occurs.
-The text reads: “With the destruction of the cankers he here and now enters and dwells in the cankerless liberation of mind, liberation by wisdom, realizing it for himself with direct knowledge.””#
+[^335]: 335.
+Ibid.

 At the moment of the path the yogin is reckoned as one standing on the path of arahatship, the seventh noble person; at the moment of fruition he becomes an arahat, the eighth noble person.
 At this point he has completed the development of the path and reached the goal of full liberation.